anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-01.md

 <hr>

-## 9. Validate infrastructure provisioning
+## 9. Validate provisioning done in this module

+From the Cloud Console, browse through the following.
+Optionally, study the Terraform scripts for each service prior to browsing, so you understand what to validate.

 | # | Review |
 | -- | :--- |